 Dr. Stein has taught at Emory University since 1977.
 Founding Director of the Emory Institute for the Study of Modern Israel, Stein holds a joint appointment within the History and Political Science Departments and was a Visiting Professor of Political Science at Brown University in 2006.
 His primary responsibilities focus on undergraduate teaching.
 Dr. Stein earned two masters degrees and a PhD in Near East history, literature and languages.

-The Mid-Winter Gala is a black tie dinner and dance for both ACIR members and non-member friends.
-It is an opportunity to share an evening together with those members of the Atlanta community who share a strong desire to be remain aware of international events shaping our world today and learning how we collectively can live with one another to accomplish our shared aspirations of peace and understanding for all humanity.
-Please join us for this special event which will include a delicious meal, a featured speaker, and a live band for your enjoyment.
+The Mid-Winter Gala is a black tie optional* dinner and dance for both ACIR and International Club of Atlanta (ICA) members and non-member friends.
+It is an opportunity to spend an evening together with those members of the Atlanta community who share a strong desire to remain aware of international events shaping our world today and learning how we collectively can live with one another to accomplish our shared aspirations of peace and understanding for all humanity.
+Please join us for this very special event which will include a cocktail hour, a delicious meal, a 16-piece live orchestra, and dancing.

 ACIR is honored to host Ambassador Njeru Gathae of Kenya to Atlanta.
 Amb.
 Gathae will speak on the topic, "Contemporary Issues in Kenya and the African Union."